startg2545/MYCOS-Examination/README.md

 # MYCOS-Examination
-Hello I'm Newin I'm using C++ for easy algorithm.
+Hello I'm Newin I'm using C++ for algorithm and HTML for adapting CSS.
-Hope you see it.
+Enjoy